-It has been so, so long (a couple years?) since I last made bread using commercial yeast.
-It was like a dream.
+It has been perhaps a couple years since I last made bread using commercial yeast.
+It was like a dream – a dream of the most insanely active and bubbly sourdough starter that there ever was.
 The dough rose in an hour!
 I would look away, and then look back and it was already bigger.
 The second rise was even shorter.

 My sourdough starter has acquainted me well with long fermentations and rises at a snail pace.
 I’ve become fairly patient, but the need for an overnight start, then a 6-8 rise, and a last 4-6 hour rise means that it takes some careful scheduling to ensure it works out.It was a couple weeks ago that I made a rye and caraway bread.
 It, by the end, had no gluten left to support the structure.
 You see, I intended to take out the dough, I ended up going out and forgot.
 For the next three days I was spending well over 10 hours away and so leaving my dough out overnight would result in a longer bulk fermentation than would be required.
 It needed to be a day where I ended early enough to come back, form the dough and set it aside for the final rise.